tomasdunik/frontend-mentor__profile-card-component/README.md

+# _I know, it's not perfect, I just want to try other projects.
+I might edit this one later._

 # Frontend Mentor - Profile card component solution

 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.